michael-franke/CompPrag-2018/docs/02_homework.md

 1. Make the following changes to the model:
   - Make the utterance prior a function of $$\alpha$$, like described in [Appendix Chapter 3](https://michael-franke.github.io/probLang/chapters/app-03-costs.html).
   - Make the QUD prior a function of `valence`.
-If the speaker is emotionally aroused, any QUD which includes valence information should be three times more likely than any QUD without valence information.
-If the speaker is not emotionally aroused, any QUD which does not include valence information should be three times more likely than any QUD which includes valence information.
+Introduce a parameter $$n$$.
+If the speaker is emotionally aroused, any QUD which includes valence information should be $$n$$ times more likely than any QUD without valence information.
+If the speaker is not emotionally aroused, any QUD which does not include valence information should be $$n$$ times more likely than any QUD which includes valence information.
 (The intuition is that speakers want to "talk emotions" more likely whenever they are aroused.
 Being expressive about a mellow state of mind is infrequent.)
   - Introduce a parameter $$\beta$$ which scales the `prizePrior`.
 If $$P_{old}(p)$$ is the old prior of price $$p$$, then we will now consider $$P_{new}(p) \propto P_{old}(p)^\beta$$.
+2. In the extended model, set $$\alpha = 10$$ and $$\beta = 4$$ and explore the predictions for the joint inference of the pragmatic listener of prize and valence.
+Describe the main differences when compared to the model as it was in [Chapter 3](https://michael-franke.github.io/probLang/chapters/03-nonliteral.html).
+Which predictions make more sense to you?
+3. Explore different values for $$\alpha$$, $$\beta$$, and $$n$$.
+Find the constellation which gives a prediction that you like best.
+Explain what you like about it (and possibly what you still do not like about it).